 It is also worth pointing out that, although some ways of looking after your money are obviously safer than others, there are never any cast-iron guarantees.
 Inflation erodes the real value of your cash savings when they’re earning small amounts of interest in the bank.

 Property can also be subject to large fluctuations in value – and as with investing, you may get back less than you put in.

 The bottom line, therefore, is that no single asset class can be relied upon to produce safe, reliable and consistent returns.
 At Nutmeg, we believe that a diversified investment portfolio – with an appropriate proportion of cash, equities, bonds, property, commodities and alternative asset classes for your goals and risk tolerance – is a better way of maintaining and building wealth over the long term.

 If only it were, investing would be very easy!
 Unfortunately, a company which performs well one decade might find itself squeezed out by leaner competitors the next.
 Sectors go in and out of fashion (think of the dot com bubble in the late 1990s).
 So do different asset classes, countries, even continents.
 While we do, of course, analyse past performance –and learn as much from it as we can – we never rely on it.

 The prevailing wisdom, with which we at Nutmeg agree, is that people should only invest with the long-term in mind.
 This will give your investments more time to ride out any shorter-term fluctuations in the markets.

 At Nutmeg we believe it’s really important that you understand what we do and what we don’t do, so that you can make an informed decision about whether or not to invest with us.
-You can read more about this.
-In particular, we should point that we do not offer financial or investment advice; we are a dedicated discretionary investment management company.
-If you are unsure if investing is right for you, please seek independent financial advice.
-Read more in our FAQ ».
+You can read more about this in our FAQ or get in touch.
+If you are still unsure if investing is right for you, please seek independent financial advice.